thefirstcircle/factorynull/about.md

 {% if site.github.is_project_page %}

-You can browse the repository this site is built from [here.](https://github.com/thefirstcircle/factorynull)
+You can browse the repository this site is built from [here.](https://github.com/thefirstcircle/factorynull).
+Its layouts are adapted from [this theme](pages-themes.github.io/minimal/) by [orderedlist](https://github.com/orderedlist).

 {% endif %}